g-tranky/SensorDataProcessor/README.md

 # SensorDataProcessor
 This repository includes the following files:

-  Read_first.docx -- Step by step instruction document
+  Read_first.docx -- Step by step instruction document, to open select View Raw

   main.py -- Python script to create a data base from the Unihedron Device Manager (UDM) .dat and MoontoSun .csv raw data files